Overview

 - Professional Resume or CV

-- Personal statement explaining your interest in the Empire State Fellows Program and why you should be selected (no more than two pages)
+- Personal statement explaining your interest in the Empire State Fellows Program, your demonstrated leadership skills, and why you should be selected (no more than two pages)

 Applicants should possess the following qualifications: